 Chuck Becker offers his clients critical, strategic legal advice that protects against costly litigation from governments, class actions, or individuals.
 Environmental regulations means that anyone owning or leasing estate could find themselves in litigation.
 Chuck is a multidisciplinary problem solver with more than 30 years' practice experience, primarily in the areas of environmental law, real estate, land use and trial law.

 Environmental Law and Litigation

 Chuck regularly represents parties in environmental matters, including major corporations, developers, environmental groups, municipalities and individuals.
-He is currently lead environmental counsel on two significant environmental matters: a class action air emission case (“Freeman et al vs. GPC”); and a Clean Water Act case affecting farmers (Board of Water Works Trustees of the City of Des Moines vs. Sac County Board of Supervisors et al).
+Among other representation, he has acted as lead environmental counsel on two nationally significant environmental matters: a class action air emission case (“Freeman et al vs. GPC”); and a Clean Water Act case affecting farmers (Board of Water Works Trustees of the City of Des Moines vs. Sac County Board of Supervisors et al).